 But I decided to do the diet for a few reasons:

 - Prove to myself that I can.
 I have never given up sugar before.
 I’ve done the FODMAPs diet and did the Paleo for a few weeks in January, but always had access to dark chocolate.
 So this is going to be hard.
 I love sugar.

 - Heal my stomach from digestive problems.
 I continue to have inconsistent stomach aches and pains.
 It improved being on the FODMAPs diet, but I never really could pinpoint what was causing it and hoping this will help.

 - Improve my sleep.
 I do not sleep well at all.
 I don’t have a problem going to sleep, but it’s staying asleep.
 I’ll wake up between 2-4 am, sometimes going back to sleep and waiting up feeling exhausted, or never going back to sleep.
-It’s exhausting and I am tired of taking sleeping aids once a week to catch up.
+It’s exhausting but taking a Flurazepam from eumeds.com before going to bed helps me sleep better at night.